ibm-cloud-docs/account/index.md

 Large organizations and other users with large cloud workloads can benefit from the savings and predictable billing that are provided by subscriptions. {{site.data.keyword.Bluemix_notm}} offers multiple types of subscriptions to fit your usage needs.

-A subset of subscription accounts are eligible for the new Pay-As-You-Go with Committed Use model.
-For more information, see [Pay as you go with Committed Use billing model](/docs/account?topic=account-accounts#commitment-model).
+A subset of subscription accounts are eligible for the new Enterprise Savings Plan model.
+For more information, see [Enterprise Savings Plan billing model](/docs/account?topic=account-accounts#commitment-model).

 ### Platform subscriptions
 {: #platform-subscriptions}